vishalhampiholi/beekin-interview/README.md

 6. Rate Limiting: The application implements rate limiting using the `express-rate-limit` middleware, preventing abuse and ensuring the API's stability and security.

 **API Endpoints:**
+**Stateless authentication**
+In stateless authentication, the server does not maintain session state and relies on tokens to authenticate each request.

 Below is the list of API endpoints available in the application:

 **User Endpoints:**